Morphotech/plato/slate/source/includes/quick_start.md

   Commands:
     export-template        Export new template to file Args: output: output... refresh
-    register-new-template  Imports new template from json file and inserts it...
 ```

 * Use the Plato CLI.
-You have to enter the container with the *run* command, and then execute the *register-new-template* command, according to instructions to the right.
+You have to enter the container with the *run* command, and then execute the *export-template* command, according to instructions to the right.
    You can also run `docker compose exec -T api poetry run python /app/cli.py --help` for information on the available commands.
-   The input JSON file that the *register-new-template* command requires has the JSON structure found on the right side of the page.
+   The input JSON file that the *export-template* command requires has the JSON structure found on the right side of the page.
 Note that the title corresponds directly to the
    template ID.

 <aside class="warning">